-Data Grid: AG Grid: Privacy Policy
+AG Grid: Privacy Policy

 User Data that includes data about how you use our website and any online services together with any data that you post for publication on our website or through other online services.
 We process this data to operate our website and ensure relevant content is provided to you, to ensure the security of our website, to maintain back- ups of our website and/or databases and to enable publication and administration of our website, other online services and business.
 Our lawful ground for this processing is our legitimate interests which in this case are to enable us to properly administer our website and our business.

 Technical Data that includes data about your use of our website and online services such as your IP address, your login data, details about your browser, length of visit to pages on our website, page views and navigation paths, details about the number of times you use our website, time zone settings and other technology on the devices you use to access our website.
 The source of this data is from our analytics tracking system.
 We process this data to analyse your use of our website and other online services, to administer and protect our business and website, to deliver relevant website content and advertisements to you and to understand the effectiveness of our advertising.
-Our lawful ground for this processing is our legitimate interests which in this case are to enable us to properly administer our website and our business and to grow our business and to decide our marketing strategy.
+Our lawful ground for this processing where essential cookies are used (those which are required to enable the website to function) is our legitimate interests which in this case are to enable us to properly administer our website and our business and to grow our business and to decide our marketing strategy.
+Where non-essential cookies, such as analytics or advertising cookies are used, we will rely on your consent obtained through the cookie banner to process your personal data.

 Marketing Data that includes data about your preferences in receiving marketing from us and our third parties and your communication preferences.
 We process this data to enable you to partake in our promotions such as competitions, prize draws and free give-aways, to deliver relevant website content and advertisements to you and measure or understand the effectiveness of this advertising.
-Our lawful ground for this processing is our legitimate interests which in this case are to study how customers use our products/services, to develop them, to grow our business and to decide our marketing strategy.
+Our lawful ground for this processing is our consent, where we have asked for it or legitimate interests, where you have previously purchased from us or expressed an interest in our services or products, which in this case are to study how customers use our products/services, to develop them, to grow our business and to decide our marketing strategy.

 We may use Customer Data, User Data, Technical Data and Marketing Data to deliver relevant website content and advertisements to you (including Facebook adverts or other display advertisements) and to measure or understand the effectiveness of the advertising we serve you.
-Our lawful ground for this processing is legitimate interests which is to grow our business.
+Our lawful ground for this processing your consent.
 We may also use such data to send other marketing communications to you.
 Our lawful ground for this processing is either consent or legitimate interests (namely to grow our business).
 [NOTE SEE SECTION 4 BELOW]

 Sensitive Data We do not collect any Sensitive Data about you.
 Sensitive data refers to data that includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
 We do not collect any information about criminal convictions and offences.